 An important part of USA Powerlifting's testing program is the ability to test athletes without any advance notice in an out-of-competition setting.
 Athletes are subject to testing 365 days a year and do not have “off-seasons” or cutoff periods in which testing does not occur.
-Whereabouts information, (dates, times, locations, etc.) is information submitted by an athlete that allows the athlete to be located for out-of-competition testing.
+Whereabouts information, (dates, times, locations, etc.) is the information submitted by an athlete that allows the athlete to be located for out-of-competition testing.

 When must Whereabouts Information be submitted?

 There are two types of whereabouts information that need to be submitted.
-One, is regularly scheduled whereabouts filings, filled out online, that are due on the following dates:
+One is regularly scheduled whereabouts filings, filled out online, that are due on the following dates:

 Quarter 1 – December 15